Rescued By the Spy

-IN THE BACK CORNER of the tavern, he sat there and scrutinized as his fellow man, made fools of themselves in their drunken debauchery.
-He never quite understood how as an ordinary person you wanted to lower yourself to this behavior.
+IN THE BACK CORNER of the tavern, he sat there and studied as his fellow man made fools of themselves in their drunken debauchery.
+He never quite understood how, as ordinary people, they wanted to lower themselves to this behavior.
 As he waited patiently for news of any kind, he observed as the men drank themselves into imbeciles.

 Lifting the mug to his mouth he took a long swallow of the disgusting ale.
 It tasted like soap water.
 Drinking it quickly, he swiped his lips on the sleeve of his coat.
 He wanted to spit the brew onto the floor, but he resisted as the barkeep scrutinized him with suspicion.
-Banging the mug on the table he nodded at him for a refill.
+He banged the mug on the table and nodded at him for a refill.

-The barkeep kept an eye on him as he spoke to a man at the bar.
-They exchanged words as the stranger glanced over his shoulder, looking him over.
+The barkeep kept an eye on Charles as he spoke to a man at the bar.
+They exchanged words as the stranger glanced over his shoulder, looking Charles over.
 After they spoke a few more words, the man made his way out the tavern door.
 The barkeep shouted for the serving girl to bring him his refill.

 Charles propped back in his chair, rocking it on its back two legs.
 When the tavern girl approached him, he landed the stool on all fours.
-She leaned over placing his ale before him, lowering her bosom in his face.
-When she rose, he was able to catch an eyeful of her breasts filling out of her tight dress.
-Her corset pushed her breasts up tight and high while her dress laid low right above her nipples.
-One quick tug and they would fall out into his hands; if he so desired.
+She leaned over, placing his ale before him, lowering her bosom in his face.
+When she rose, he was able to catch an eyeful of her breasts spilling out of her tight dress.
+Her corset pushed her breasts up tight and high while her dress laid low, right above her nipples.
+One quick tug and they would fall out into his hands if he so desired.

-“There is a lot you can do for me Bessie, maybe later after your shift is done?”
+“There is a lot you can do for me, Bessie, but maybe after your shift is done?”
 He raised his eyebrow in question.

 “I get off in a few hours, I have a room above we can use.”
 She told him as her hand wandered down to his lap.

-When she noticed she was not being watched any more, she shook her head yes.
+When she noticed she was not being watched anymore, she nodded.

 Bessie looked back to the bar again and realized that Ray was no longer in sight.
 She couldn’t afford to lose her job at the tavern, but she was so lonely for a man.
-It had been ages since a fine-looking bloke like this one, has paid any attention to her.
-The sea captain who was in last week scared her and she escaped his clutches by faking an illness, but next time she would not be so lucky.
-He was due back in port any day now and Ray had promised her to the captain.
+It had been ages since a fine-looking bloke like this one had paid any attention to her.
+The sea captain who was in last week scared her, and she escaped his clutches by faking an illness, but next time she would not be so lucky.
+He was due back in port any day now, and Ray had promised her to the captain.

 She would not admit to him about the sea captain.
 Her life depended on it.
-The owner of the bar was involved in illegal activities with him and she had overheard their plans.
-She shook her head no while looking over her shoulder again.
+The owner of the bar was involved in illegal activities with him, and she had overheard their plans.
+She shook her head while looking over her shoulder again.

 Charles felt her grow tense in his embrace.
-Her body shook from the fear of something or someone and he had a sense on who that was.
-He pulled her back into his arms more and nuzzled at her neck, feeling her relax again.
+Her body shook from the fear of something or someone, and he had a sense about who that was.
+He pulled her back into his arms and nuzzled at her neck, feeling her relax again.

-“I can protect you Bessie, you need not tell me a single word.
+“I can protect you, Bessie.
+You need say a single word.
 If the question I ask you is correct, stroke your hand along my arm.
 Do you agree?”

-Bessie raised her head to stare into the stranger’s eyes, he did not seem as dangerous as the othermen coming into the tavern.
+Bessie raised her head to stare into the stranger’s eyes.
+He did not seem as dangerous as the other men coming into the tavern.
 More of a charmer than anything.
-She decided to trust him, he might be able to help her escape before it was too late.
-Slowly she lifted her hand and let it glide down his arm.
+She decided to trust him.
+He might be able to help her escape before it was too late.
+She lifted her hand and let it glide down his arm.

 Her hand caressed his bicep, shaping it to her palm.

-“Have there been other strangers in the village" he questioned her again.
+“Have there been other strangers in the village?”